Alliteration

-Alliteration is the conspicuous repetition of initial consonant sounds of nearby words in a phrase, often used as a literary device.
-A familiar example is "Peter Piper picked a peck of pickled peppers".
+Alliteration is the repetition of syllable-initial consonant sounds between nearby words, or of syllable-initial vowels if the syllables in question do not start with a consonant.
+It is often used as a literary device.
+A common example is "Peter Piper picked a peck of pickled peppers".

 Historical use

-The word alliteration comes from the Latin word littera, meaning "letter of the alphabet".
+The word alliteration derives from the Latin word littera, meaning "letter of the alphabet".
 It was first coined in a Latin dialogue by the Italian humanist Giovanni Pontano in the 15th century.
+Pontano, however, used the term in a broader sense to include examples where the repeated letter does not start a word or a stressed syllable, e.g. ex áere rigéntem.

-Alliteration is used in the alliterative verse of Old English, Old Norse, Old High German, Old Saxon, and Old Irish.
-It was an important ingredient of the Sanskrit shlokas.
-Alliteration was used in Old English given names.
-This is evidenced by the unbroken series of 9th century kings of Wessex named Æthelwulf, Æthelbald, Æthelberht, and Æthelred.
-These were followed in the 10th century by their direct descendants Æthelstan and Æthelred II, who ruled as kings of England.
-The Anglo-Saxon saints Tancred, Torhtred and Tova provide a similar example, among siblings.
+Alliteration is used in the alliterative verse of Old English poems like Beowulf, Middle English poems like Sir Gawain and the Green Knight, Old Norse works like the Poetic Edda, and in Old High German, Old Saxon, and Old Irish.
+It was also used as an ornament to suggest connections between ideas in classical Latin, Greek, and Sanskrit poetry.

-Today, alliteration is used poetically in various languages around the world, including Arabic, Irish, German, Mongolian, Hungarian, American Sign Language, Somali, Finnish, and Icelandic.
+Today, alliteration is used poetically in various languages around the world, including German, Mongolian, Hungarian, American Sign Language, Somali, Finnish, and Icelandic.
 It is also used in music lyrics, article titles in magazines and newspapers, and in advertisements, business names, comic strips, television shows, video games and in the dialogue and naming of cartoon characters.